Hot Potato (1979 film): Plot

-Bernardo Mambelli nicknamed "il Gandi" (Renato Pozzetto) is a PCI militant and pugilist working at a Milanese paint factory.
-One night, he sees a fascist gang beating a frail young man (Massimo Ranieri).
+Bernardo Mambelli nicknamed "il Gandi" is a PCI militant and pugilist working at a Milanese paint factory.
+One night, he sees a fascist gang beating a frail young man.
 He saves the man and brings him to his house to learn that he is Claudio, a homosexual.

-With nowhere to go and recovering from the assault, Claudio starts staying at Bernardo's house but a series of typical misunderstandings lead his comrades as well as his girlfriend Maria (Edwige Fenech) to believing that he has "turned gay".
+With nowhere to go and recovering from the assault, Claudio starts staying at Bernardo's house but a series of typical misunderstandings lead his comrades as well as his girlfriend Maria to believing that he has "turned gay".
 Bernardo is now seen as a potential lost cause and the ongoings soon reveal a "hot potato" situation for him.